fahdi/theme-my-login/readme.txt

 == Changelog ==

+= 4.3.1 =
+* Fixed a MAJOR security hole that allowed anyone to login without a password!!

 = 4.3 =
 * Added the option to require approval for new registrations
 * Added the option to enable/disable plugin stylesheet